anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/22-excercise-liveness.md

+---
+slug: /advanced-kubernetes/liveness-probe-exercise
+id: liveness-probe-exercise
-# Exercise: Liveness Probe
+title: Liveness Probe Exercise
+---

 In this exercise a simple demo application is used.
-The demo app allows you to simulate application states such as being healthy or unhealthy as well as behavior such as long startup durations.
+The demo app allows the simulation application states such as being healthy or unhealthy as well as behavior such as long startup durations.

-In this exercise you'll have a look at the application's default behavior.
+First, the application's default behavior is examined.

 `60-deployment-lvn.yml`